Island Records: Rise of the brand

 Despite the initial establishment work that Blackwell completed almost single-handedly, Island struggled as a business in the late 1970s and early 1980s.
 Bob Marley's 1981 death was detrimental to the label, especially after its having engineered Marley's international breakthrough only a few years earlier, while Irish rock band U2, which had signed to Island in March 1980, was growing in popularity, but had not yet reached the international superstar status that was to come.
 In 1981, Blackwell also used the label to finance a new film production and distribution company, producing the film Countryman.
 In 1982, Paul Morley and producer Trevor Horn started the ZTT label under the Island banner and Blackwell was known to approve excessive spending by the label.
 Morley recalls in a 2009 book about Island Records:

 I eventually grew to appreciate how Chris Blackwell, and therefore Island Records, was not about one thing, or one style, or one system, or one way of doing things ...
 [I began] reflecting how the world functions and reinvents itself precisely because it is a fluid, sometimes dangerous, always exhilarating union of systems and beliefs and the best way of allowing the world to progress is to mix up and place in glorious conflict these various systems and beliefs.

-In 1983, the film production company formed a partnership with Shep Gordon's Alive Enterprises to form Island Alive and had success with Kiss of the Spider Woman, Koyaanisqatsi, and Stop Making Sense.
+In 1983, Island's film production division formed a partnership with Shep Gordon's Alive Enterprises to create Island Alive, which had success with films such as Kiss of the Spider Woman, Koyaanisqatsi, and Stop Making Sense.
 The partnership was dissolved in 1985.
 In August 1987, the company was not able to pay US$5 million that it owed to U2 in royalties for The Joshua Tree album, as it had diverted the funds to finance several unsuccessful films.
 U2 responded by negotiating a deal whereby they received a stake in the label that was estimated to be around 10 per cent.

-The label's 4th & Broadway division, operating since the mid-1980s, achieved some success marketing alternative hip hop and dance-pop music with artists such as Eric B. and Rakim and the Stereo MCs.
+The label's 4th & Broadway division, operating since the mid-1980s, achieved some success marketing alternative hip-hop and dance-pop music with artists such as Eric B. and Rakim and the Stereo MCs.
 Mango (Chaka Demus and Pliers) was another Island dance-oriented subsidiary, while it was singer Robert Palmer who achieved worldwide success with the rock song "Addicted to Love" in 1986.
 African musicians such as King Sunny Adé and Angélique Kidjo were also championed by Blackwell.